FAQs: Erectile dysfunction

 What are the causes of ED?

 ED (impotence) has physical and psychological causes, or can be due to a combination of both.
 The older you are the more common medical issues are.
-High blood pressure, diabetes, high cholesterol are causes.
-They are treatable and if left undiagnosed or untreated pre-dispose to stokes and heart attack as well as causing ED.
+High blood pressure, diabetes, high cholesterol, hyperprolactinaemia, and obesity are all possible causes.
+They are treatable and if left undiagnosed or untreated pre-dispose to strokes and heart attack as well as causing ED.
 Less common causes are neurological diseases such as Parkinson's or multiple sclerosis, nerve or blood supply damage to the penis (as a result of injury of prostate, bladder or rectal surgery).

 Less commonly low levels of male hormone (testosterone) may affect a man's ability to get an erection.
 ED can also happen when a man's thyroid hormone level is too high or too low.
 ED can be a side effect of some medicines, including high blood pressure medication and antihistamines (medicines that treat allergies).